Skip to Content

 Iao Needle is one of my favorite spots on Maui with kids!
 Photo credit: Hawaii Tourism Authority (HTA) / Tor Johnson

 Advance reservations to enter I’ao Valley State Monument are now available online.
 The parking fee is $10 per vehicle.
-The additional non-resident entrance fee is $5 per person with no charge for children under three years old.
+The additional non-resident entrance fee is $5 per person, and there is no charge for children under three years old.

 My biggest tip is to wear bug spray!
 The first time I went with my toddler, his little legs got so many bug bites.